 4 Broad Cove Rd., Hingham, Massachusetts

 This family-owned-and-operated establishment has been in business since 1958.
-It closes for the season each year around Christmas and reopens in March.
-Now open for the season, with hours posted online, Hingham Lobster Pound slings plates full of fried and grilled seafood, chowders, sandwiches, fries, onion rings, and more.
+It closes for the season each year around Christmas and reopened this year on March 27.
+Hingham Lobster Pound slings plates full of fried and grilled seafood, chowders, sandwiches, fries, onion rings, and more.

 88 Eastern Ave., Essex, Massachusetts

 Keeping to its pattern of opening on the first Friday in March each year, J.T.
 Farnhams is back in business for the season.
 From whole belly fried clams and lobster rolls to seafood chowder, J.T.
 Farnhams keeps to the seafood shack menu and is situated with views of marsh and wildlife to take in during warmer months.